 Operations management, Supply Chain Management, Managerial Statistics

 A world-class business is also a lean business.
-Grounded in the science of Lean Six Sigma, this program equips you to alleviate bottlenecks, design effective systems and use the right metrics to achieve your goal of world-class lean operations.
+Grounded in the science of lean operations, this program equips you to alleviate bottlenecks, design effective systems and use the right metrics to achieve your goal of world-class lean operations.